 Since the decision to shut down the FM networks was made, radio broadcasters have launched new channels to encourage adoption of digital radio and made large investments on the assumption that Norwegian politicians will observe the above criteria.
 Listeners have responded by purchasing large numbers of digital radios and using the expanded services on offer.

-The national FM switch-off will start in Nordland County on 11 January 2017 and conclude with the counties of Troms and Finnmark on 13 December.
-An overview of the switch-off timetable is available here: http://www.medietilsynet.no/en/about-medietilsynet/digital-radio/
+The national FM switch-off started in Nordland County on 11 January 2017 and concluded with the counties of Troms and Finnmark on 13 December.

 Why not simply internet radio?